7 Reasons not to visit Bangkok in Thailand

 We got tea on there and mid food the staff pulled out a Dj box, shifted all the tables and left just us sat there with our food on this now a restaurant turned dance floor.
 We then headed out side, looked at the tacky bars, expensive Koh San restaurant, overpriced market stalls and then got the hell out of there.
 S**t place to visit and is one of the reasons not to visit Bangkok.

 have you thought about visiting the Khao Sok Lake floating bungalows?

 7. Bangkok’s China town is a shambles

-I know this is quite a controversial post, but I just thought I would share with you my experience to Bangkok.
-Obviously everyone’s different and you might thing Bangkok is the best thing since sliced bread, but I think you will find at least one of these reasons not to visit Bangkok relates to you.
+I know this is quite a controversial post, but I just thought I would share with you my experience in Bangkok.
+Everyone’s different and you might think Bangkok is the best thing since sliced bread, but I think you will find at least one of these reasons not to visit Bangkok relates to you.

-If you a staying in a five-star hotel in Bangkok you may experience a different side to Bangkok.
-If you’re just staying the hotels luxury walls, however you will soon discover what I’ve said is true.
+If you a staying in a five-star hotel in Bangkok you may experience a different side of Bangkok.
+If you’re just staying the hotels luxury walls, however, you will soon discover what I’ve said is true.